String Regge trajectory in de Sitter space and implications for inflation: Introduction

 Interestingly, the modified Regge trajectory accommodates a maximum spin due to accelerated cosmic expansion~\cite{deVega:1996mv}.
 On one hand, this is helpful to make the string spectrum consistent with the Higuchi bound as illustrated in Fig.\ref{reggebehaviorsl}.
 However, let us recall that existence of an {\it infinite} higher-spin tower (the Regge tower) is crucial in string theory to make mild the high-energy scattering and UV complete gravity in a weakly coupled regime.
 It is therefore highly nontrivial for the modified spectrum to maintain the mildness of high-energy string scattering.

-In the latter half of the Letter, we discuss implications of such high-energy scattering.
-Recall that UV completion of gravitational scattering is achieved by the leading Regge trajectory in string theory on flat space.
-Assuming the same scenario on de Sitter space, we postulate that there exist sufficiently many higher-spin particles up to some UV scale $\Lambda$, which make mild high-energy scattering in the regime $M_s<E<\Lambda$.
+In the latter half of the paper, we discuss implications of such high-energy scattering.
+In string theory on flat space and anti-de Sitter (AdS) space, the leading Regge trajectory contains infinitely many higher spin states, and these higher spin states are crucial for UV completion.
+Assuming the same scenario on de Sitter space, we postulate that there exist sufficiently many higher-spin particles up to some UV scale $\Lambda$, which would make mild high-energy scattering in the regime $M_s<E<\Lambda$.
 If we choose this scale to be the 4D Planck scale $\Lambda\sim M_{\rm Pl}$, the condition translates into an upper bound on the vacuum energy, $V\lesssim M_s^4$.
 Its application to inflation at the early universe implies an upper bound on the tensor-to-scalar ratio, $r\lesssim 0.01\times(M_s/10^{16} \text{GeV})^{4}$.
 For the typical value of the string scale $M_s\sim 10^{16} \text{GeV}$, we arrive at $r\lesssim0.01$ under the assumptions, whose boundary is within the scope of the near future CMB experiments!